SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-30-partisan-covid-deaths.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

 (__NB:__ Drochon says he doesn't remember the original source, just a "friend on FB".
-Hey, if _you're_ the source, drop us a line and we'll happily credit you!)
+But hey, if _you're_ the source, drop us a line and we'll happily credit you!)

 ---